The Latest – Monday, May 3:

 The fire has been 20% contained, with no structures threatened, and is holding at an estimated 50 acres.

 No evacuations or injuries have been reported, according to the Cal Fire.

-The cause of the fire has not been reported.
+The cause of the fire is under investigation, Cal Fire said.

 Original story below: